d-xo/cav-hevm-artifact/README.md

 - the ds-test format introduced by `hevm` is very popular, and in wide use across the ecosystem.
     Most Solidity developers are familiar with it, and can very easily modify their existing fuzz tests to use symbolic execution.
+- `hevm` is compatible with [foundry](https://github.com/foundry-rs/foundry) projects (a very popular project management framework for solidity).
 - user facing documentation is published online at [hevm.dev](https://hevm.dev/).

 **use outside of the artifact**